 - interpretation of drawings submitted by others e.g. by your neighbour

-Please note that it will not be possible to state what the likely outcome of any application will be and any informal advice given cannot bind the authority as to the eventual outcome of the application.
+Please note: it is not possible to state what the likely outcome of any application will be.
+Any informal advice given cannot bind the authority as to the eventual outcome of the application.

-Visitors seeking an informal opinion on a development proposal will be expected to bring drawings, photographs and any other illustrative material with them to help us understand the proposal.
+Visitors seeking an informal opinion on a development proposal will be expected to bring drawings, photographs and any other illustrative material to help us understand the proposal.

-The council also provides a more comprehensive pre-application advice service where we can give detailed expert advice, guidance and feedback on proposals.
+The council also provides a more comprehensive pre-application advice service with detailed expert advice, guidance and feedback on proposals.

-Pre-application discussions provide greater certainty for applicants and developers about the likely outcome from the planning process.
+Pre-application discussions provide greater certainty for applicants and developers about the likely outcome.
 They also help to improve the quality of design, encourage greater public consultation and enable the council to process planning applications more quickly.